New Perspectives: courses, programmes, support, and consultancy for primary school heads and teachers.

 This is reflected in the books which he has written, details of which are available in the right-hand column or at publications .

 Dr Tony Eaude is associated with the Department of Education, University of Oxford.
 He is a 'Leading Thinker' for the National Education Trust and a trainer for the Values Education Trust.
 Most of his work is in the area of evaluation, research, teaching, training and writing.

 From 2008 to 2011, Tony Eaude tutored the module 'Contemporary Issues and Debates' on the MA Course in Primary Education at the Institute of Education, London.
 He has also taught the module 'Coaching and Mentoring' for Westminster Institute, Oxford Brookes University.
-Until 2015, he conitnued to teach children, from time to time, at a local primary school.
+Until 2015, he continued to teach children, from time to time, at a local primary school.

 Details of the courses available which can be adapted to the needs of schools, local authorities or other groups can be seen on New Perspectives on... courses and Thinking Through Pedagogy.
 Such courses are especially important to take advantage of the new emphasis on teachers developing a more informed pedagogy and the greater professional freedom promised by the Government, with the ending of the National Strategies.

-Among Tony Eaude's planned projects are a book on cultural education for young childrem and a project on teacher expertise in the primary classroom.
-Anyone interested in either of these, and especially those interested in collaboration on the latter, is invited to look at more details on the link above and contact Tony Eaude for an informal discussion.
+Tony Eaude was co-editor of a themed issue of Education 3-13 on the humanities in the primary school published in May 2017.
+Among his planned projects are a book on young children's cultural education and a project on teacher expertise in the primary classroom.
+Anyone interested in either of these, and especially in collaboration on the latter, is invited to look at more details on the link above and contact Tony Eaude for an informal discussion.

 New Perspectives on Young Children’s Moral Education